Welcome to part 2 of a 10 part series:

 - You refuse to change your mind even when:

-- Someone destroys your argument with airtight logic
+- Someone destroys your argument

 - New or previously withheld information presents itself contradicting what you believe